-Answers to common questions about hand sanitizer by Diana
+Answers to common questions about hand sanitizer by Jessica Hodges

 For quite some time, hand sanitizer has received some harsh criticism and speculation.
 Being that cold and flu season is around the corner, I decided to do a lil’ bit of investigating.
 Turns out, hand sanitizer’s not so bad!
 Here are some of your questions about hand sanitizer answered.

 Feel free to comment below with your thoughts on this issue.
 Do you think that hand sanitizer is controversial or helpful?
 I’d love to read about what you think :)

 I heard that soap and water are just as effective as hand sanitizer.
 Is this true?

 In certain crucial instances, soap and water are not as effective as hand sanitizer.
 The alcohol content of hand sanitizers are more effective at killing multidrug-resistant pathogens, like MRSA and VRE, and sneaky fungi and viruses, like influenza and Hepatitus B. This does not mean that soap and water is a useless combination; it just means that soap and water is less effective at eliminating certain germs than hand sanitizer.

 Actually, before squirting out the hand sanitizer, take a gander are how dirty your hands look.
 If they are totally soiled, your hand sanitizer won’t work as well, since the alcohol in hand sanitizer does not cut through proteins and fatty acids.

 What’s the proper way to apply hand sanitizer?

 While this may sound like a silly question, it’s actually important!
 Simply distributing and rubbing hand sanitizer across the entire surface area of the hands is not enough; make sure to apply the sanitizer beneath your fingernails as well.
 Germs are pesky and, when in the act of eliminating them, you wanna make sure that you ‘gettem all.